bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/simple-google-icalendar-widget/README.txt

 == Copyright and License ==

 This project is licensed under the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 or later.
-2017&thinsp;&ndash;&thinsp;2017 &copy; [Bram Waasdorp](http://www.waasdorpsoekhan.nl).
+2017&thinsp;&ndash;&thinsp;2019 &copy; [Bram Waasdorp](http://www.waasdorpsoekhan.nl).

 == Changelog ==

-* 0.0 imported V0.7 of NBoehr
-* 0.1.0 Added support for start and end time with timezone Changed lay-out of output of teh widget so that is more in line with bootstrap 4 and with the iframe-widget of google a lot of small changes eg: better support for events in a timezone and events that last a whole day.
-Replace escaped chars for summary, description and location.
-Refinements in output HTML. renamed starting .php file to simple-google-calendar-widget.php
-* 0.2.0 starting work on repeating events
+* 1.0.1 PHP 7.2 deprecated create_function chand in anonymous function in widget_init.
+* 1.0.0 first version in WP plugin directory, directory and start php renamed after slug simple-google-icalendar-widget
-* 0.3.3 simple repeating events (only full periods) works* 0.7.0 BYDAY with DAILY frequency tested.
+* 0.7.0 BYDAY with DAILY frequency tested.
 Test code deleted.
 Present as RC to wordpress.
+* 0.6.0 BYDAY and BYMONTHDAY work with complete sorting and unifying in MONTH frequency adding class suffixes from setting.
+* 0.5.0 BYDAY complete first try with sort tested with wordpress 4.8.3 php 7
 * 0.3.5 discard non existent days like 31th november first try with byday works als with complete url to ical .ics file. renamed plugin to simple-google-i-calendar-widget and renamed references gcal to ical
-* 0.5.0 BYDAY complete first try with sort tested with wordpress 4.8.3 php 7
-* 0.6.0 BYDAY and BYMONTHDAY work with complete sorting and unifying in MONTH frequency adding class suffixes from setting.
-* 0.7.0 BYDAY with DAILY frequency tested.
+* 0.3.3 simple repeating events (only full periods) works* 0.7.0 BYDAY with DAILY frequency tested.
 Test code deleted.
 Present as RC to wordpress.
-* 1.0.0 first version in WP plugin directory, directory and start php renamed after slug simple-google-icalendar-widget
-* 1.0.1 PHP 7.2 deprecated create_function chand in anonymous function in widget_init.
+* 0.2.0 starting work on repeating events
+* 0.1.0 Added support for start and end time with timezone Changed lay-out of output of teh widget so that is more in line with bootstrap 4 and with the iframe-widget of google a lot of small changes eg: better support for events in a timezone and events that last a whole day.
+Replace escaped chars for summary, description and location.
+Refinements in output HTML. renamed starting .php file to simple-google-calendar-widget.php
+* 0.0 imported V0.7 of NBoehr